joziegenhagen/max/README.md

-# max This is a test, for user
+# max This is a test, for user.
+Track the changes and make sure all updates have been added